 The Triangle Clean Cities Coalition territory encompasses a diverse seven-county region consisting of Moore, Chatham, Orange, Durham, Wake, Johnston, and Lee counties.

 Triangle Clean Cities is a program of Triangle J Council of Governments.
 TJCOG is a serves a diverse seven-county region, promoting collaboration among local governments, stakeholders and partners, tackling challenges that cross jurisdictional lines.

 Meet our Staff

-Clean Cities Coordinator; Program Manager for Energy and Environment
+Clean Cities Coordinator; Planner II – Energy and Environment

 Caitlin joined TJCOG and the Triangle Clean Cities Coalition in December of 2019.
 She has experience in energy policy development, air quality, and education and outreach, and previously worked for the State Energy Office of the NC Department of Environmental Quality.
 She holds a BSPH in Environmental Health Science and a MS in Environmental Science and Engineering, both from UNC’s Gillings School of Public Health.
 Caitlin is excited to work with the Coalition to achieve its mission of increasing the use of alternative fuels regionally.

 Claire joined the Triangle Clean Cities Coalition in the spring of 2020 as an intern.
 She has experience in waste management, urban planning, and education and outreach.
 Claire is a junior at the University of North Carolina at Chapel Hill acquiring a double major in Biology and Environmental Studies with a concentration in sustainability.
 Ms. Kubitschek is excited to work with the coalition and its stakeholders to increase the adoption of alternative fuels throughout the region.